 When it’s time to refuel, students head over to one of UNI’s dining centers, restaurants, convenience stores, and cafés.
-Whatever they’re craving, the University is sure to have it.
+Whatever they’re craving, students are sure to find it at the University.

-UNI also has more than 250 student clubs and organizations, so there’s bound to be at least one (and probably many) that sounds like fun.
-Students can participate in everything from music, Greek Life, and honor societies to student government, faith-based organizations, and more.
+UNI also has more than 250 student clubs and organizations, so there’s bound to be at least one (and probably many more) that sounds like fun.
+Students can participate in everything from music, Greek life, and honor societies to student government, faith-based organizations, and many more.

-And UNI has found that everyone looks good in purple.
-With 17 Divi-sion I men’s and women’s athletic teams, the campus community has the opportunity to cheer from the stands, play in the band, or join a team.
+UNI has found that everyone looks good in purple.
+With 17 Division I men’s and women’s athletic teams, the campus community has the opportunity to cheer from the stands, play in the band, or join a team.

 Purple for life